Cloning an Oracle Database

 Control file is not included in the restore

-The clone operation creates the control file and temp files in the staging path, by default.
+By default, the clone operation creates the control file and temp files in the staging path.
 If you want to change the location of the temp files, create a custom pfile and add the new path to the

 db_create_file_dest parameter in the pfile.

-- From the navigation pane, go to Solutions > Databases > DB Instances.
+- From the navigation pane, go to Protect > Databases.

 The Instances page appears.